-The power of pencil
+The Power of Pencil

 Who would not wanna predict the future?
 In direct composite in anteriors curiosity is always there during treatment… In starting the procedure we use wax-up and mock-up to see where to end up.
-We lightcure composite in the colour mock-up to try to see the outcome.
+We light cure composite in the color mock-up to try to see the outcome.
 To see the incisal thickness and to identify the transitional lines in our restoration.
 And to see if they match….Before the polishing stage there is no luster so you can not judge if they are in the correct place by lack of light reflection.
 And after polishing you absolutely do not want to touch and redo.
 This article will guide you through the steps to the desired and defined end result.

-The POWER of PENCIL-direct composite
+The POWER of PENCIL in direct composite

 All images illustrating the incisal part in this article are placed in operator view to see more clearly.